masahino/mruby-mrbmacs-aichat/README.md

 ## Optional agent tools

-When `mruby-mrbmacs-agent` is included in the mrbmacs build, AI Chat exposes its read-only `search_project` tool to the Responses API.
-The model may use the tool to search the current Project while answering an existing `aichat-send` or `aichat-ask` request.
+When `mruby-mrbmacs-agent` is included in the mrbmacs build, AI Chat exposes its project-scoped `search_project`, `find_files`, `find_file`, `read_file`, and `read_file_range` tools to the Responses API.
+Commands with an external API handler, currently including `list_commands`, are exposed through the same tool interface.
+The model may use these tools while answering an existing `aichat-send` or `aichat-ask` request.
 No additional command or agent mode is required.

-Project search results, including matching file paths, line numbers, and line text, are sent to the OpenAI API when the model calls the tool.
+Tool results needed to continue the response, including matching paths, line numbers, line text, and requested file contents, are sent to the OpenAI API.
+The file tools are restricted to the current Project.
 AI Chat works as before when `mruby-mrbmacs-agent` is not included.